datanav/docs/pricing.rst

 -------------------------------
 A production or test environment comes with automated backup [#]_ and support for SLA and VPN.

-If data storage is more than 1TB you will be billed with an additional Multi compute for every TB above 1TB.
-As an example, if you have 4,5TB of data you will be billed with 5 quantities of Multi computes.

 .. list-table::
    :widths: 70 30